I am honored to have my work featured in various magazines, books, and websites. Below, you will find links to samples of my publications.

 *Being a Mother Means... (a humor list with what being a mom means on a day-to-day basis)

 My article on encouraging children to join the horse world (Horse-Crazy Kids) was published in the February 2016 print issue (Page 72!).
-I have a couple more on the docket there.
+I have a couple of other articles featured in the magazine as well.

-What the Flicka: I am a proud contributor for Felicity Huffman's parenting site What the Flicka?
+What the Flicka: This is how I got my freelancing start, as a proud contributor for Felicity Huffman's parenting site What the Flicka?

-Mamapedia: My article about learning to embrace a shy and/or introverted child.
+Mamapedia: My article from a few years back about learning to embrace a shy and/or introverted child.

 *Why is Shyness Considered a Negative Trait?